jzc-2007/tpu_manager/README.md

 <summary> <strong>Code Structure </strong></summary>

 The user interface is implemented in `tpu.py`, and the specific function implementation is in `utils/`.
-`monitor.py` does the check and resume work, and will be run all day, it will check the jobs and do unit tests occansionally according to ``data["monitor_config"]``(You can see the full format of ``data.json`` below, which is the key matadata we maintain to manage all the jobs).
+`MONITOR.py` does the check and resume work, and will be run all day, it will check the jobs and do unit tests occansionally according to ``data["MONITOR_config"]``(You can see the full format of ``data.json`` below, which is the key matadata we maintain to manage all the jobs).

+We use MONITOR to referr to the global monitor process to separate it from the local monitor window for each user.

 For `utils/`:
 - `desciptions.py` does all the documentation work